Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 Network Prefabs (`NetworkPrefabs`) are Prefabs that contain a GameObject with a `NetworkObject` component.
 As an example, if you wanted to create a Prefab to be the default player Prefab, then you would create a Prefab that at the root GameObject included a `NetworkObject` component and any additional player specific `NetworkBehaviour` components.
 You can then assign that Prefab to the `NetworkManager` Player Prefab property to be used when a player is connected and approved.
 Each connected player will have a unique instance spawned on all connected clients (including the server).

-:::note
+:::warning

 You can only have one `NetworkObject` at the root of a Prefab.
-This means don't create Prefabs with nested `NetworkObjects` !
+Don't create Prefabs with nested `NetworkObjects`!

 :::